 Bluestone Bike & Run

 1570 S Main St. Harrisonburg, VA 22801 | 540-434-5151

 Bluestone Bike & Run in Harrisonburg, Virginia has a great selection of road and mountain bikes, helmets, lights, bike bags, running shoes, apparel, accessories, bicycle parts, and bike repair services.
 Bluestone Bike & Run is permitted by the National Forest and is excited to provide a safe and timely shuttle service for mountain bike enthusiasts!
 Check out their new shuttle service.

 1094 College Ave.
 Harrisonburg, VA 22840 | 540-433-3013

-Repair and upgrade specialists, offering new bikes and frames.
-Personal service & specialties; training, road racing and mountain biking, commuting, Time Trial, Tri, and touring.
+East Coast Bicycle Academy are repair and upgrade specialists, offering new bikes and frames.
+Their personal service and specialties include: training, road racing and mountain biking, commuting, time trial, tri, and touring.

 50 South Mason St. Harrisonburg, VA 22801 | 540-689-0070